OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ###### Searching for SQLite Databases

 iOS applications typically use SQLite databases to store data required by the application.
 Testers should check the data protection values of these files and their contents for sensitive data.
 Objection contains a module to interact with the sqldatabases.
-It allows to print out the table schema and query its items.
+It allows to print out the contained tables and query its items.

 ```bash
 ...itudehacks.DVIAswiftv2.develop on (iPhone: 13.2.3) [usb] # sqlite connect Model.sqlite